kleelab-bch/MARS-Net/README.md

 ### Segmentation Model Training and Prediction
 In models folder,
-* Set User parameters for datasets, round_nums, and etc.
+* Set User parameters for datasets and etc. in the
     * UserParams.py
-*Cropping in crop folder
+* Cropping in crop folder
     * crop_augment_split.py
 * Training & Prediction in models folder
-    * train.py
+    * train_mars.py
     * prediction.py

 ### Evaluation